1st Michigan Legislature: Election and parallel governments

 Voters elected a governor, a lieutenant governor, a U.S. congressman, and members of the state legislature in the same October 5, 1835, election which asked them to approve the new constitution; all of these elections were contingent on the constitution itself being approved, which it was.
 Most of the elected officials were Democrats, as the Whigs generally either didn't want to pursue statehood or thought the constitution itself was a sham since Congress had not passed an enabling act; the Whigs did not nominate a candidate for governor.

 The newly elected government was not officially recognized by the federal government, which still maintained a separate territorial government.
 President Andrew Jackson had installed John S. Horner as acting governor on September 15, 1835, after removing Mason from the position.
-The existence of the two parallel governments, one under Horner and one under Mason, continued for several months, until the federal government gave up in view of the fact that the people of Michigan clearly thought of the new government under Mason as their legitimate representatives.
+The existence of the two parallel governments, one under Horner and one under Mason, continued for several months, until the federal government gave up since the people of Michigan clearly thought of the new government under Mason as their legitimate representatives.
 Having been mostly ignored in Michigan, Horner left to become secretary of the Wisconsin Territory when Congress organized a territorial government there on April 20, 1836, and no replacement was appointed.